microsoft/vstest-docs/RFCs/0026-RunSettings-Provider-Extensibility.md

 Here is a brief descriptions of each attribute and argument used in RunSettingsProvider.

 ### ExtensionUri
-TestPlatform uniquely identifies each of the RunSettingsProvider by ExtensionUri.
+TestPlatform uniquely identifies each of the `RunSettingsProvider` by `ExtensionUri`.

 ### SettingsType
 Extension type which RunSettingsProvider is targeting to.
 Currently supported settings type are: `datacollector` and `logger`.